Triposes as a Generalization of Localic Geometric Morphisms: Regular triposes

 This observation strongly suggests to require that triposes $F : \Sm\to\E$ also preserve epis since it vacuously holds when $\Sm$ is $\Set$ (since in $\Set$ all epis are split as ensured by the axiom of choice!) and, moreover, by Lemma~6.1 (``Pitts's Iteration Theorem'') of \cite{Pit81} triposes preserving epis are closed under composition.

 \begin{defn} A tripos $F : \Sm\to\E$ is called \emph{regular} iff $F$ preserves epis. \end{defn}

 Recall that a functor between regular categories is called \emph{regular} iff it preserves finite limits and regular epis.
 Thus, regular triposes are regular functors $F : \Sm \to\E$ between toposes such that every $A\in\E$ appears as subquotient of $FI$ for some $I\in\Sm$.
+The usual proof (as in \cite{Joh}) that localic geometric morphisms are closed under composition extends straightforwardly to an argument showing that regular triposes are closed under composition

 From Prop.~3.14 of \cite{Pit81} it follows that a traditional tripos $F : \Sm\to\E$ is regular iff it has ``fibrewise quantification'', i.e.\ there are maps $\bigvee,\bigwedge : \Omega_\Sm^\Sigma \to\Sigma$ such that $\exists_{Fu}(Fp)^*t$ and $\forall_{Fu}(Fp)^*t$ appear as pullbacks of $t : T\mono F\Sigma$ along $F(\lambda i{:}I.\bigvee \{ p(j) \mid u(j) = i\})$ and $F(\lambda i{:}I.\bigwedge \{ p(j) \mid u(j) = i\})$, respectively, for all $u:J \to I$ and $p : J\to\Sigma$.